h0wch33/stm32f1_dfu/README.md

 This bootloader on the other hand will moved itself to end of flash so that existing firmware can be uploaded as it is without offseting from the beginning of flash.

 The setback is that this bootloader will change the content of the vector table of the uploaded firmware.
 It replaces the intial stack pointer and the reset address of the uploaded firmware with its own pointer.
-The original stack pointer and reset address of the uploaded firmware is placed at offset 0x1C and 0x20. (address 0x800001c and 0x8000020 respectively).
-The 4 byte value at these address must be 0 in order for this bootloader to use it.
-By default, these address is unused and usually contains zeros.
+The original stack pointer and reset address of the uploaded firmware are placed at offset 0x1C and 0x20. (address 0x800001c and 0x8000020 respectively).
+The 4 byte value at these addresses must be 0 in order for this bootloader to use it.
+By default, these addresses are unused and usually contains zeros.
+The bootloader will read back the uploaded firmware stack pointer and reset address before jumping to the uploaded firmware.
+There is no checksum checking on the uploaded firmware.

 After uploading the firmware, user can unplug and plug in again the STM32F103C8 module to run the uploaded firmware.